 - Grantees will submit progress reports on funded initiatives after awards are made and grant agreements are executed.
 Reports will include a description of an initiative’s implementation process, a description of the initiative’s impact after one year (evidenced through the regular tracking of performance metrics), and a plan for the initiative’s continuation after the grant period has ended.

 A selection committee comprised of representatives from the City of Philadelphia, PIDC, and members of the entrepreneurial community (“Selection Committee”), will review all submissions.
 The Selection Committee may request supplemental information to clarify and further develop an idea.
 The committee may also, at its discretion, choose to interview applicants to discuss their submissions.
 All applicants will receive notification of whether or not they have been selected for an award.
-Awards will be announced in early 2013.

 Questions about this Call for Ideas may be sent through the Contact Us Form .